| HomeCareer OptionsCivil AviationHelicopter Pilot |

 Helicopter Pilot - How to become a Helicopter Pilot

-Besides getting jobs as a helicopter pilot in the field of fire fighting, offshore support, law enforcement, agriculture, pipeline and utility support, executive transport, sightseeing, fishing, emergency medical services, search and rescue, logging, cargo lift, news media, photography, aerial surveying, forestry, game control, traffic reporting they make their career as Helicopter flight instructor and test pilots in various flying institutes.
+Besides getting jobs as a helicopter pilot in the field of firefighting, offshore support, law enforcement, agriculture, pipeline and utility support, executive transport, sightseeing, fishing, emergency medical services, search and rescue, logging, cargo lift, news media, photography, aerial surveying, forestry, game control, traffic reporting they make their career as Helicopter flight instructor and test pilots in various flying institutes.

 To become a Helicopter Pilot the aspiring candidate has to be really dedicated, hardworking and determined.
-The job of a Helicopter pilot demands intensive training with loads of added responsibility to complete the assigned task in unfavorable conditions.
+The job of a Helicopter pilot demands intensive training with loads of added responsibility to complete the assigned task in unfavourable conditions.
 For this one should have disciplined, full of patience, responsible, committed and self-confident.
 The job requires a lot of hard work, stamina, alertness of mind, and adaptability to follow difficult time schedules.

 To discharge his duties efficiently and effectively he requires special training and knowledge in the area like air navigation, interpretation of meteorological reports, operations of sophisticated electronic and mechanical controls, leading the Helicopter in adverse circumstances like climatic and other emergency situations.

-For Private Helicopter Pilot's License (PHPL):
+For Private Helicopter Pilot's License (PHPL)

 Not less than 17 years on the date of application for DGCA license.
-Allowing for the course duration, the student may not be less than 16 1/2 years on the date of joining the course.
+Allowing for the course duration, the student may not be less than 16-1/2 years on the date of joining the course.

 Educational Qualification: